 Please read all of the steps first – there’s some tips you’ll want to know ahead of time.

-1. Cut open one corner of each carboard box so the cardboard lays flat.
+1. Cut open one corner of each cardboard box so the cardboard lays flat.
 Cut out the cardboard strips (see sizes listed in Materials list above).

-And cut out the wings: first cut the rectanglular sizes listed, then place the two pieces wrong sides together (corrugated cardboad facing out), and cut out wing shapes like the one in my wonderful illustration (right).
+And cut out the wings: first cut the rectangular sizes listed, then place the two pieces wrong sides together (corrugated cardboard facing out), and cut out wing shapes like the one in my wonderful illustration (right).